wcjohnchen/single_cell/README.md

 ## IV.
 Conclusion

 The present study used single-cell bioinformatics data processing and analysis techniques to study alternative polyadenlyation.
-Heterogeous expression of 3'UTR APA genes were found in different cell types of breast cancer microenvironment, which may provides additional glimpse to how APA regulation may contribute to dynamics interaction between cell types in the diseased model.
+Heterogeous expression of 3'UTR APA genes were found in different cell types of breast cancer microenvironment, which provides additional glimpse to how APA regulation may contribute to dynamic interaction between cell types in the diseased model.